katheroine/html_css.lab/html/doc/elements/text_items/README.md

 ### Description

-The defining instance of a term
+The defining instance of a term.

 **Type**: Inline